dnusca/the-events-calendar-shortcode/readme.txt

 This plugin adds a shortcode for use with The Events Calendar Plugin (by Modern Tribe).

-The shortcode displays lists of your events.
-You can control the event display with the shortcode options.
+With this plugin, just add the shortcode on a page to display a list of your events.
+For example to show next 8 events in the category festival:

-Example shortcode to show next 8 events in the category festival in ASC order with date showing [ecs-list-events cat='festival' limit='8']
+[ecs-list-events cat="festival" limit="8"]

 = Shortcode Options: =
 * Basic shortcode: [ecs-list-events]